isomerpages/nlb-biblioasia/_holding-area/A Great Way to Fly: The Singapore Airlines Story.md

 While SIA was officially incorporated in January 1972, the airline actually traces its history to the formation of Malayan Airways, which was set up in October 1937.
 That company was jointly owned by British Imperial Airways, Ocean Steamship Company of Liverpool and Straits Steamship Company in Singapore.

 ![](/images/Vol%2018%20Issue%202/The%20Singapore%20Airlines%20Story/A%20Great%20Way%20to%20Fly:%20The%20Singapore%20Airlines%20Story%20-%20Image%202.png)
-<div style="background-color: white;">A Malayan Airways stewardess in a collared blouse, jacket and pleated skirt, 1947. *Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore.*</div>
+<div style="background-color: white;">A Malayan Airways stewardess in a collared blouse, jacket and pleated skirt, 1947. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore.</i></div>

 Malayan Airways was not the first local commercial airline to be set up in Malaya though.
 That honour belongs to Wearnes Air Services, a company owned by Wearne Brothers.
 When Kallang Airport was opened in June 1937 as Singapore's first purpose-built civil airport, Wearnes Air Services immediately launched flights to Kuala Lumpur and Penang.
 As air travel became more popular, the Singapore incorporated company extended its air service to more places such as Ipoh and Kota Bahru.[^3]